lootsec/CloudLabs/README.md

 The only requirement is an Azure Account with a Subscription and permissions to manage resources!

-To run the lab go into the folder with the lab you want to run and run this commands:
+To run the lab go into the folder with the lab you want to run and run the commands:

 - terraform init
 - terraform plan